dataprog/fitnesse-util/README.md

-# cmdfixture
+# fitnesse-util

-## What?

-A Fitnesse slim fixture for running shell commands.

-## Why?

-There's already a [Fitnesse fixture](http://fit.c2.com/wiki.cgi?CommandLineFixture) to do that by Uncle Bob, but it's a fit one.
+Tools to use with [Fitnesse](http://www.fitnesse.org/):
+ - `BashFixture:` Run bash commands as Fitnesse tests.
+ - `CljFixture :` Run [Clojure](http://clojure.org/) code as Fitnesse tests.

 ## How?

 <todo> insert examples

+## FAQ

+- Q: Why another BashFixture, there's already one [here](http://fit.c2.com/wiki.cgi?CommandLineFixture)?
+- A: This is a fit fixture, the one provided here is a slim one.

 ## License